 The first thing to keep in mind when you are thinking of planting crepe myrtles in containers is that a full grown tree will need a rather large container.

-Even dwarf varieties, such as ‘New Orleans’ or ‘Pocomoke’, will get to be 2 to 3 feet tall at their mature height so you want to take this into account.
-Non-dwarf varieties of a crepe myrtle tree can grow to be 10 feet tall or taller.
+Even dwarf varieties, such as ‘New Orleans’ or ‘Pocomoke’, will get to be 2 to 3 feet tall at their mature height so you want to

 When grown in cooler climates, a crepe myrtle tree benefits from full sun and moderate watering.
 Once established, crepe myrtle plants are drought tolerant, but consistent watering will promote faster growing and better blooms.
 Your crepe myrtle tree will also need regular fertilizing in order to achieve healthy growth.